 5. Seek out a competitive yield for your savings

-A competitive yield today isn’t what it was a little more than a year ago.
+A competitive yield today isn’t what it was a few years ago.
 However, nearly a quarter of Americans weren’t earning any interest on their savings, according to a Bankrate survey published in May 2019.
-Even though rates have declined significantly since then, zero then is still zero now — unless those people have made a change.
+Even though rates have changed since then, zero then is still zero now — unless those people have made a change.

-Compare rates on Bankrate to find the right account for you.
+Compare savings rates on Bankrate to find the right account for you.

 6. Keep your money safe